 Motorcycle Travel on Route 66

-There are several businesses that rent motorcycles, many are listed on our Resources page.
+There are several businesses that rent motorcycles, several are listed on our RESOURCES page.

 Here are a few hints from a veteran Route 66 biker:

-5. As for booking accommodations beforehand, there’s plusses and minuses either way.
+- As for booking accommodations beforehand, there’s pluses and minuses either way.
 Planning your stops ahead of time assures you a place to stay that fits in with the type of place you are looking for.
 However, on the flip side, when you are on a motorcycle, having your stops pre-planned gives you a lot less flexibility if it’s a bad weather day or you have bike problems on a given day.
 So, I think that if you are not a good bad-weather rider or your bike is not 100% dependable, you may not want to lock yourself into a rigid schedule.
-In either case, I highly recommend the Route 66 Dining & Lodging Guide available here.

 RV Parks & Campgrounds